Santa Cruz Branch: History

-The line was extended to Davenport in 1905.
-Until 1940, the line connected in Santa Cruz with the former South Pacific Coast Railroad to San Jose, California as an alternative Southern Pacific Coast Line route north of Watsonville Junction.
-A cement kiln in Davenport provided one hundred carloads weekly of inbound coal and outbound cement.
+The Davenport kiln provided one hundred carloads weekly of inbound coal and outbound cement.
 Inbound lumber and outbound refrigerator cars of locally grown Brussels sprouts, artichokes, and lettuce provided additional freight traffic.
 Suntan Special summer excursion trains carried 900 passengers per trip from San Francisco to the Santa Cruz Beach Boardwalk from July 1947 to September 1959.
 There was a railway turntable and 5-stall roundhouse in Santa Cruz, but steam locomotives were replaced by EMD GP9s in 1955.
 Daily local freight service was replaced in 1982 by tri-weekly branch line trains operating at 20 mi per hour including a caboose until 1986.
-The Pajaro River bridge was damaged by the 1989 Loma Prieta earthquake.
-The line came under ownership of Union Pacific in 1996.